 Non-financial assets, other than deferred taxes, are assessed at each reporting date for any indications of impairment.
-The recoverable amount of goodwill is estimated at each reporting date.
 The recoverable amount of non-financial assets is the greater of their fair value less costs to sell and value in use.
-In assessing value in use, the estimated future cash flows are discounted to their present value using a pretax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 For an asset that does not generate cash inflows largely independent of those from other assets, the recoverable amount is determined for the cash-generating unit to which the asset belongs.